jhkrug/jhkrug.github.io/_posts/2021-09-08-libtics-org.md

 comprehensive introduction to working with Alma Analytics.
 In agreement with them, I developed a set of materials.

-I always had in mind that perhaps this material may be resuable and useful more more widely.
+I always had in mind that perhaps this material may be reusable and useful more widely.
 I would like the material to be open source.
 From the start a set of tools was chosen that would make it easier to generate multiple output formats including the libtics.org website.
 The material is written in asciidoc